telaminai/fluxtion-examples/sample-apps/junit-testing-demo/README.md

 ### Using IDE

 Open the project in your IDE and run the tests using the built-in test runner.
 The tests use JUnit 5 which is supported by all modern Java IDEs.

 ## Test Coverage

-The example includes 8 comprehensive tests:
+The example includes 6 comprehensive tests:

 1. **testSuccessfulOrderProcessing** - Basic happy path testing
 2. **testOrderFailsDueToInsufficientInventory** - Failure scenario testing
 3. **testOrderFailsDueToPaymentDecline** - Another failure scenario
 4. **testMultipleOrders** - Batch event processing
-5. **testWithEventFeed** - Event feed substitution
+5. **testWithDataFlowEvents** - Event processing through DataFlow
-6. **testWithSinkCapture** - Int sink output capture
-7. **testWithObjectSinkCapture** - Object sink output capture
-8. **testServiceStateChanges** - Stateful service behavior
+6. **testServiceStateChanges** - Stateful service behavior

 ## Key Testing Patterns